Principal Investigator

 Yaning, Elijah, and Angie presenting at the UT Austin Longhorn Research Poster Session (2024)

-left to right —> Mike, Ruby, Alissa, Julia, Amy, Jessa, Yaning, Elijah (lab members from 2023-2024)
+left to right —> Mike, Ruby, Alissa, Julia, Amy, Jessa, Yaning, Elijah (2023)

-left to right —> Alissa, Jessa, Elijah, Angie, Mike, Julia, Yaning, Hannah (lab members from 2023-2024)
+left to right —> Alissa, Jessa, Elijah, Angie, Mike, Julia, Yaning, Hannah (2023)

 Iasha presenting at the UT Austin SURE program conference (2023)